balajraj/mqtt_chat/README.md

 # Design considerations
    The doman driven design pattern has been followed in the implementation of the code.
-The other design patterns that are used namely include command pattern and singleton.
+Spring framework has been used for dependency injection all the new of objects has been avoided, only exceptions are entity object and broker client.
+The other design patterns that are used namely include command pattern , chain of responsibility and singleton.
 The api between the client for communication is based on json messages through the broker.
 There is no state maintained in the client application hence it is stateless.
 The broker maintains state for persisting message, but that is vendor's implementation of mqtt standard.

    The code allows simulataneous games between two users this decision was made to keep the complexity less hence it is frees up the client app to maintain any state.